hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 * [How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)](/ios/testing/2016/08/07/how-to-write-unit-tests-in-ios-p2-behavior-driven-development-bdd).
 * [Write better unit test assertions with Nimble](/ios/testing/2016/08/09/write-better-unit-test-assertion-with-nimble).

+## 2.2.
+How are we gonna test a network request?

+## 2.3.
+The implementation:

-## Step : Setup project for unit testing
+### Step : Setup project for unit testing

 Open Podfile and add the following pods to your test target: